Meet The Team

 Martyn Brophy- RVN,C&G Cert VNES

 Since qualifying as a Veterinary Nurse from ProCo (Wigan) Ltd in 2013, Martyn has worked in a number of practices within the North West.
 He joined our team in February 2017.
 Building on his nursing skills Martyn obtained his City and Guilds certificate in ‘’Veterinary Nursing of Exotic Species and British Wildlife’’ in 2014.
 He has a keen interested in exotic and owns his own Royal Python, Monty.
-In his spare time he enjoys photography and walking his collie dog Lennox.
+In his spare time he enjoys photography and walking his dog Cara.

 Lauren Hirst-FdSc RVN